 I already mentioned this trade in the beginning of my weekly outlook, this was a setup that only caught my eye at the beginning of week.
 Basically, the GBPNZD broke a good support level very strongly on the daily charts.
 Let’s have another look at the charts:

 Starting off, this pair was in a long uptrend.
 At the end of the uptrend, we can see some strong bullish exhaustion bars, which are a typical sign that the trend might soon be over.
-The uptrend was followed by a ranging and consolidation phase (learn about these phases in my reversal trading guide).
+The uptrend was followed by a ranging and consolidation phase.
 There seemed to be a local support level that was slightly sloping up but at the same time, the resistance zone (the big blue rectangle at the top of the chart) held very well.

 The target isn’t yet hit but with such a strong bearish bar on Friday, I wouldn’t be surprised to see this happening in the beginning of next week.
 Let’s wait and see!